lantiga/pytorch2c/README.md

 # pytorch2c

+**NOTE: PyTorch is evolving rapidly.
+With the advent of tracing during execution and the upcoming GraphExecutor in ATen, that will be the way to run computation graphs in C++.**

-**NOTE: this project is currently under being reworked; instead of graph traversal, it will be based on the new tracing functionality being implemented in PyTorch after 0.2.0.
-This will allow cleaner code, more compact emitted code and proper handling of recurrent models.**
+~~**NOTE: this project is currently under being reworked; instead of graph traversal, it will be based on the new tracing functionality being implemented in PyTorch after 0.2.0.
+This will allow cleaner code, more compact emitted code and proper handling of recurrent models. **~~

 A Python module for compiling (static) [PyTorch](http://pytorch.org) graphs to C (relying on TH and THNN).